TechxArtisanStudio/Openterface/docs/product-information.md

 	+ One Type-C male to USB-A male cable, 15cm;
 	+ One HDMI male to HDMI male cable, 15cm.

-## System Requirements on Host
+## Requirements
-macOS 12.0 or later
+* System Version of Host Computer: macOS Monterey 12.0 or later